-army jacket (neither an effective suicide instrument) were in the tiny closes.
-He just had to get down the half to the exil door that was never locked after a tire broke out on that noor and a nurse and we patients died.
-That was the slary Crane the orderly is believed it was simply convenient for smoke breaks Still, before escape, he would have to get shoes somehow, someway.
+They had taken his shirt and laced boots but his pants and army jacket (neither an effective suicide instrument) were in the tiny closet.
+He just had to get down the hall to the exit door that was never locked after a fire broke out on that floor and a nurse and two patients died.
+That was the story Crane the orderly told, but he believed it was simply convenient for smoke breaks.
+Still, before escape, he would have to get shoes somehow, someway.
 Walking anywhere in winter without shoes would guarantee his being arrested and back in the ward until he could be sentenced for vagrancy.
 Interesting law, vagrancy, meaning standing outside or walking without purpose anywhere.
 Carrying a book would help, but being barefoot would contradict "purposefulness" and seal a complaint of "loitering."
 Better than most, he knew that being outside wasn't necessary for legal or illegal disruption.
 You could be inside, living in your own house for years and still men with badges and guns could force you, your family, your neighbors to pack up and move-with or without shoes.
 As a four year old he had a pair though the sole of one flapped with every step.
 Residents of fifteen houses were cleansed from the edge of tk town.
 In spite of threats from lawmen and pleadings from his friends, one elderly man refused.
 He was beaten to death with rifle butts and his body tied to the magnolia tree in his own yard.